How COVID-19 May Affect Your Disability Hearing in Michigan

 This is even more important when you’re not sitting next to your lawyer.

 Levine Benjamin disability lawyers work with you before your hearing, by phone, by video call or whatever it takes.
-We take special care during the pandemic to build your strongest case.
+We take special care during the pandemic to build your strongest case and make sure the COVID-19 impact on your Social Security hearing doesn’t put you at a disadvantage.

 We can help you explain your struggle to the judge and handle the questions that you’ll receive.